awolrob/stock-watch/README.md

 ## Questions?

-For any questions, please contact me with the information below:
+For any questions, please contact us with the information below:

 GitHub: